hpsc-lab/paper-2024-secure_numerical_simulations/README.md

 ## Abstract

-Data privacy is a significant concern in many environments today.
-This is particularly true if sensitive information, e.g.,  engineering, medical, or financial data, is to be processed on potentially insecure systems, as it is often the case in cloud computing.
-Fully homomorphic encryption (FHE) offers a potential solution to this problem, as it allows for secure computations on encrypted data.
-In this paper, we investigate the viability of using FHE for privacy-preserving numerical simulations of partial differential equations.
-We first give an overview of the CKKS scheme, a popular FHE method for computations with real numbers.
-This is followed by an introduction of our Julia packages OpenFHE.jl and SecureArithmetic.jl, which provide a Julia wrapper for the C++ library OpenFHE and offer a user-friendly interface for secure arithmetic operations.
-We then present a performance analysis of the CKKS scheme within OpenFHE, focusing on the error and efficiency of different FHE operations.
-Finally, we demonstrate the application of FHE to secure numerical simulations by implementing two finite difference schemes for the linear advection equation using the SecureArithmetic.jl package.
-Our results show that FHE can be used to perform cryptographically secure numerical simulations, but that the error and efficiency of FHE operations must be carefully considered when designing applications.
+Data privacy is a significant concern when using numerical simulations for sensitive information such as medical, financial, or engineering data.
+This issue becomes especially relevant in untrusted environments like public cloud infrastructures.
+Fully homomorphic encryption (FHE) offers a promising solution for achieving data privacy by enabling secure computations directly on encrypted data.
+In this paper, aimed at computational scientists, we explore the viability of FHE-based, privacy-preserving numerical simulations of partial differential equations.
+We begin with an overview of the CKKS scheme, a widely used FHE method for computations with real numbers.
+Next, we introduce our Julia-based packages OpenFHE.jl and SecureArithmetic.jl, which wrap the OpenFHE C++ library and provide a convenient interface for secure arithmetic operations.
+We then evaluate the accuracy and performance of key FHE operations in OpenFHE as a baseline for more complex numerical algorithms.
+Following that, we demonstrate the application of FHE to scientific computing by implementing two finite difference schemes for the linear advection equation.
+Finally, we discuss potential challenges and solutions for extending secure numerical simulations to other models and methods.
+Our results show that cryptographically secure numerical simulations are possible, but that careful consideration must be given to the computational overhead and the numerical errors introduced by using FHE.

 ## Numerical experiments